Updated 27 May 2020

 COVID-19 has impacted businesses and people across Australia.
 Many people have lost their job or had their income significantly reduced.
 This can make it hard to manage financial commitments like rent, mortgages and debt.

 Anyone can have money problems and you should not feel embarrassed to seek help and take action.
-If you have no income or cannot afford basic needs, there is help at hand – you can find your closest support service on the Ask Izzy website by clicking here.
+If you have no income or cannot afford basic needs, there is help at hand – you can find your closest support service on the Ask Izzy website.

 If you are falling behind in your financial commitments, you can take steps now to prevent major legal problems later.
 It is important that you make a good financial plan and talk to your creditors about your financial hardship as soon as possible.
 Below, we have collated useful information to help you look after yourself and your family financially: